Safety Module Raises

 /// @param assetNeeds_ The asset needs to be converted to raises

-function calculateRaise(ISafetyModule originSafetyModule_, AssetNeed[] memory assetNeeds_)
+function calculateRaise(ISafetyModule originSafetyModule_, AssetNeed[] memory assetNeeds_, bytes calldata data_)

 external